kupuma-ru21/doc/tood.md

 - I wanna see my pr which conflict
 - I wanna delete local branch which is already merged
 - Git branch visualize(https://snyk.io/blog/10-git-aliases-for-faster-and-productive-git-workflow/) > List all branches
+- useReducer and useContext are really suitable for compound components